ashBabu/livox_ros_driver2/README.md

 ### Main changes.
 This is a ROS2 Jazzy version compatible with `colcon build`.
-The `livox_sdk` is added as a submodule and can be pulled using the `--recurse-submodules` options.
+The `livox_sdk` is added as a submodule and can be pulled using the `git clone --recurse-submodules -b jazzy https://github.com/ashBabu/livox_ros_driver2.git` options.

 The original readme is as follows